How to Become a Registered Nurse (RN): A Step-by-Step Guide

 Salary and job outlook

-According to the US BLS, the median annual pay for registered nurses was $77,600 a year as of May 2021.
-As a result, RNs make an annual salary that is comfortably higher than the median for all jobs in the United States, which the US BLS pinned at $45,760 during the same year [3].
+According to the US BLS, the median annual pay for registered nurses was $86,070 as of May 2023 [1].
+As a result, RNs make an annual salary that is comfortably higher than the median for all jobs in the United States, which the US BLS pinned at $48,060 during the same year [3].

 Much like other health care professions, registered nurses can expect an increase in job openings over the next decade.
-According to the US BLS, the number of job openings for RNs is expected to grow by six percent between 2021 and 2031, resulting in approximately 203,200 new job openings each year [3].
+The US BLS reports the number of job openings for RNs will likely grow by 6 percent between 2023 and 2033, resulting in approximately 194,500 new job openings each year [1].

 Benefits

-A higher than average salary and in-demand skillset are just some of the perks of being a registered nurse.
-Here are just some of the other benefits you can expect by joining this big-hearted, in-demand career:
+A higher-than-average salary and in-demand skill set are just some of the perks of being a registered nurse.
+Consider some of the other benefits you can expect by joining this big-hearted, in-demand career:

-• Work in shifts: Nurses don’t work a typical 9-to-5 workday.
-Often, RNs work 12-hour shifts three days per week, meaning that your time off can be spent doing other things that you love like being with family or enjoying a hobby.
+• Fewer work shifts: Nurses don’t work a typical nine-to-five workday.
+Often, RNs work 12-hour shifts, three days per week, meaning that your time off can be spent doing other things you love, like being with family or enjoying a hobby.

-• Job security: Hospitals and clinics are always hiring nurses.
-This need is projected to increase in the coming years.
+• Job security: Hospitals and clinics are usually hiring nurses.
+This trend is likely to increase in the coming years.

-• Flexibility: Nurses, like doctors, are needed nearly everywhere.
-While you may not be licensed or certified in other countries, you do have the option to do so, and working as a travel nurse can be a lucrative career.
+• Flexibility: Nurses, like doctors, are essential nearly everywhere.
+While you may not hold a license or certification in other countries, you do have the option to do so, and working as a travel nurse can be a lucrative career.

-• Make a difference: Nursing is all about helping people.
-If you’re a people person, then you might be drawn to this field of work where you'll be able to have meaningful interactions with patients every day.
+• Making a difference: Nursing is all about helping people.
+If you’re a people person, then you might value this field of work where you’ll be able to have meaningful interactions with patients every day.

 How to become a registered nurse

-RNs are highly-trained health care professionals tasked with helping patients and ensuring they receive the care they need.
-As a result, the path to becoming a registered nurse is one defined by training, certification, and specialization.
+RNs are highly trained health care professionals tasked with helping patients and ensuring they receive the care they need.
+As a result, the path to becoming a registered nurse involves training, certification, and specialization.

-Here's what you can expect to do as you work toward joining this impactful health care career:
+Review what you can expect to do as you work toward joining this impactful health care career.

 1. Complete an accredited nursing program.

-To qualify for your nursing certification, you'll need to first enroll in and complete a nursing program.
-Taking anywhere from two to four years, nursing programs prepare students for a career in the field by covering such important topics as chemistry, psychology, anatomy, physiology, and applied learning courses like how to care for wounds.
+To qualify for your nursing certification, you’ll need to first enroll in and complete a nursing program.
+If you’re wondering how long nursing school is, it takes anywhere from two to four years.
+Nursing programs help students prepare for a career in the field by covering such important topics as chemistry, psychology, anatomy, physiology, and applied learning courses like how to care for wounds.

-In the United States, there are three types of programs that you can take to qualify for the nursing exam.
+In the United States, you’ll find three types of programs that you can take to qualify for the nursing exam.
 These programs are:

-• Bachelor of Science in Nursing (BSN): An accredited bachelor's degree is the most common degree pursued to becoming a nurse today.
-Typically offered by colleges and universities, these programs usually take up to four years to complete, but can be completed in less time by those who already possess a prior nursing credential.
+• Bachelor of Science in Nursing (BSN): An accredited bachelor’s degree is the most common degree for becoming a nurse today.
+Typically offered by colleges and universities, these programs usually take up to four years to complete.
+However, you can complete your program in less time if you already possess a nursing credential such as an Associate Degree in Nursing.
 A BSN is often the most competitive degree for entry-level nursing positions and a requirement to becoming a more advanced nurse.

 • Diploma program: Diploma programs are the traditional way that many in the past joined the nursing profession.
 Though they are less common than BSNs and ADNs today, some hospitals do still offer nursing diploma programs, which typically take two to three years to complete.